 Thread veins are a type of skin condition, but there are many reasons why red lesions can manifest on our skin.
 It could be due to environmental factors, overly sensitive skin or genetics.
-Many individuals can suffer confidence issues as they can occur on parts of the body which are visible; this may not help individuals to function at their best in the image conscious society we live in.
-Thread veins, Rosacea and other red lesion treatments are very successful at our clinic, due to our knowledge and experience.
+Many individuals can suffer confidence issues as they can occur on parts of the body that are visible; this may not help individuals to function at their best in the image-conscious society we live in.
+Thread veins, Rosacea, and other red lesion treatments are very successful at our clinic, due to our knowledge and experience.

 Why do red lesions appear within the skin?

 Blood capillaries become trapped in the skin because of tissue damage.
-Usually there is an inherent susceptibilty to them appearing.
+Usually, there is an inherent susceptibility to them appearing.
 Vascular lesions develop when the natural immune system fails to correct them.
 This happens when the body classifies the damage as superficial or not harmful.
-Nonetheless, this doesn’t stop the individual becoming self-conscious about the lesion left behind.
+Nonetheless, this doesn’t stop the individual from becoming self-conscious about the lesion left behind.

 Vascular lesions (thread veins)

-- Red veins which vary in size and density.
+- Red veins vary in size and density.

 - Most commonly found on the cheeks, near nostrils, legs and around ankles.

 - Sometimes looks like acne due to having very small clusters of fine lesions.